-Labour Day 2020
+Labour Day 2023

 In 1872, at a time when unions were still illegal in Canada, a demonstration was held in support of striking workers from the Toronto Typographical Union who were fighting for a shorter work week.
 What began as a group of 2,000 workers marching through the city streets became a parade of 10,000, standing together at Queen's Park in solidarity.
-Prime Minister John A. Macdonald sided with the workers and eventually passed the Trade Union Act, which repealed outdated laws and decriminalized unions.
+Prime Minister John A. Macdonald sided with the workers and eventually passed the Trade Unions Act, which repealed outdated laws and decriminalized unions.

 The events in Toronto showed the power of workers to influence public opinion and shape policy through solidarity.
-Parades supporting and celebrating workers' rights became annual traditions across Canada, and in 1894, the Sir John Thompson government passed a law making Labour Day an official statutory day in recognition of the contribution workers made to the labour movement and workers' rights.
+Parades supporting and celebrating workers' rights became annual traditions across Canada, and in 1894, Labour Day was declared a national holiday.

 Today, we recognize the efforts of those early leaders of the labour movement.
 Across Canada, we come together to honour those who have fought to ensure better rights, wages and working conditions for all workers, and to speak out about ongoing labour issues and injustices.

-As the roles our members play in the health-care system continue to grow and evolve, ONA will continue working to ensure safe practice settings for those who commit their lives to caring for others.
+As the roles our members play in the health-care system grow and evolve, ONA will continue working to ensure safe practice settings for health-care workers and patients.

 We encourage ONA members, family, and friends to join us and other labour leaders in celebrating this Labour Day.